kflavin/importer/README.md

 #### Environment values

+Your environment should be configured before deploying.
+If you are using the stack to create an RDS instance, then you will need to update your environment file (`db_host`) after it has been created.

 ```bash
 # Set an AWS profile if you wish to use something other than the default.
 Otherwise, don't set this.
 # export AWS_PROFILE=my_profile_name